SafeRedir: Prompt Embedding Redirection for Robust Unlearning in Image Generation Models: Empirical Study

 \section{Empirical Study}

-Despite notable progress, existing unlearning techniques continue to exhibit critical limitations, including incomplete forgetting, degradation of generation quality, insufficient adversarial robustness, and limited generalization capability.
-To systematically elucidate these challenges, we conduct a comprehensive empirical study of safety-oriented unlearning in IGMs.
-Our benchmark encompasses a diverse set of mainstream unlearning methods targeting various architectural components—including the text encoder~\cite{nips/AdvUnlearn}, cross-attention~\cite{wacv/UCE,iccv/ESD}, self-attention~\cite{ccs/safegen}, and feedforward layers~\cite{iclr/ConceptPrune}—and covers major technical paradigms such as fine-tuning (ESD~\cite{iccv/ESD}, SafeGen~\cite{ccs/safegen}), editing (UCE~\cite{wacv/UCE}, MACE~\cite{cvpr/MACE}), pruning (ConceptPrune~\cite{iclr/ConceptPrune}), and adversarial training (AdvUnlearn~\cite{nips/AdvUnlearn}, Receler~\cite{eccv/Receler}).
-For each core phenomenon, we employ a unified analysis protocol comprising systematic experimental design, empirical evaluation, in-depth analysis, and distillation of key conclusions.
-The resulting insights are summarized as key observations, highlighting the pressing need for new unlearning methods to address these practical limitations.
+Despite notable progress, existing unlearning techniques still suffer from incomplete forgetting, degraded generation quality, and limited robustness or transferability.
+To systematically examine these limitations, we benchmark representative methods that target different components, including the text encoder~\cite{nips/AdvUnlearn}, cross-attention~\cite{wacv/UCE,iccv/ESD}, self-attention~\cite{ccs/safegen}, and feedforward layers~\cite{iclr/ConceptPrune}.
+These methods cover common paradigms, including fine-tuning (ESD~\cite{iccv/ESD}, SafeGen~\cite{ccs/safegen}), editing (UCE~\cite{wacv/UCE}, MACE~\cite{cvpr/MACE}), pruning (ConceptPrune~\cite{iclr/ConceptPrune}), and adversarial training (AdvUnlearn~\cite{nips/AdvUnlearn}, Receler~\cite{eccv/Receler}).
+For each phenomenon, we follow a consistent analysis protocol and summarize the findings as observations.